ausdigital/ausdigital.github.io/specs/ausdigital-bill/1.0/index.md

  * Recipient created tax invoice from buyer to seller ("ProfileID":"dbc:rcti")
  * Tax receipt sent from seller to buyer after payment has been made - usually for POS or online purchases ("ProfileID":"dbc:taxreceipt")
  * Credit note sent from seller to buyer that references an earlier standard invoice ("ProfileID":"dbc:creditnote")
- * Debiit note sent from buyer to seller that references an earlier RCTI ("ProfileID":"dbc:debitnote")
+ * Debit note sent from buyer to seller that references an earlier RCTI ("ProfileID":"dbc:debitnote")

-The detailed business vlaidation rules for each invoice profile are defined in [Validation Rules](#validation-rules).
+The detailed business validation rules for each invoice profile are defined in [Validation Rules](#validation-rules).

 ## Document Response Codes